abalajiksh/website/content/about/index.md

 - Philosophy of Physics,
 - Structure of Gauge Theories.

 Scientific Visualizations are an interest of mine, and wish to do more of it in the future.
+I occasionally go on cycling rides.

 ## Long Version